momikey/themis/README.md

 ## Installation and Usage

-*TODO* (I'll fill this in once there's actual code.
+*TODO* (I'll fill this in once there's something worth installing.
 Same for Contributing and other sections.)

 ## License